cloudfoundry-attic/cf-openstack-validator/extensions/object_storage/README.md

 Configure a `Temp-url-key` in OpenStack as described [here](https://docs.openstack.org/developer/swift/api/temporary_url_middleware.html#secret-keys).
 The 'tempurl' feature also needs to be configured in Swift by an OpenStack administrator.
+To avoid conflicts, if you run multiple validator jobs, an optional `validator-dirname` can be set.

 Add the extension to your `validator.yml`: